kekyo/chibicc-cil-toolchain/README.md

 .NET does not have an array type that behaves like a value type. chibias can use the `value array` type to pseudo-realize this.
+The value array type plays a very important role in the realization of the C language compiler.

 To use a value array type, declare the type as follows: